Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework

 \subsubsection{Model Architecture}

-The segmentation framework was based on a ViT-B/16 backbone{~ \cite{b17}}.
-Specifically, each 224$\times$224 tile was divided into fixed-sized patches that were linearly projected to patch embeddings and then fed to the transformer encoder.
-The encoder generated a global contextual representation shared among the three downstream segmentation tasks.
-To enable the hierarchical workflow, three task-specific decoders were employed to independently generate prediction maps for the muscularis, plexus, and ganglion.
-For a given task, the decoder received the encoded representations and produced a dense pixel output for the target layer.
-An overview of the complete three-stage pipeline is provided in{~ Figure~\ref{FIG:model_arc}}.
+The three-stage analysis framework was based on a pretrained ViT-B/16 backbone{~ \cite{b17}}.
+Specifically, each 224$\times$224 tile was divided into fixed-sized patches (16$\times$16) that were linearly projected to patch embeddings and then fed to the transformer encoder.
+The encoder at each stage produced a global contextual representation, which was used by a task-specific decoder to generate the corresponding prediction map.
+Because the three stages operate independently, separate ViT-based models were fine-tuned for muscularis segmentation, plexus segmentation, and ganglion cell detection.
+At each stage, the decoder received the encoded representations and produced a dense, pixel-wise output for that anatomical layer.
+An overview of the complete three-stage pipeline is provided in{~ Fig.~\ref{FIG:model_arc}}.